Israeli president picks Netanyahu to try to form government

 Netanyahu will also likely need the support of the Yamina, a right-wing party led by a former ally turned rival.
 Yamina's leader, Naftali Bennett, has had a strained relationship with Netanyahu in recent years.
 He also been cool to an alliance with Arab parties.

 Bennett called for formation of a “stable, right-wing” government on Tuesday and promised to negotiate in “good faith.”
-But he did not commit to backing Netanyahu.
+But he did not commit to backing Netanyahu, who has led the country for the past 12 years.

 Opposition leader Yair Lapid, head of the centrist Yesh Atid party, acknowledged that the law left Rivlin “no choice,” but in the same tweet denounced the development as “a shameful disgrace that tarnishes Israel.”